Highsky7/YOLOTL/README.md

 1.  **Camera Input:** Receives a raw image stream from a camera (via ROS) or a video file.
 2.  **BEV Transformation:** Warps the input image into a top-down Bird's-Eye-View (BEV) perspective using pre-calibrated parameters.
-3.  **YOLOv8 Segmentation:** The BEV image is fed into the trained YOLOv8 model, which outputs a binary mask of the detected lane lines.
+3.  **Lane Segmentation:** The BEV image is fed into the trained model(a YOLOv8-based architecture from Roboflow), which outputs a binary mask of the detected lane lines.
 4.  **Lane Filtering & Tracking:** The output mask is cleaned using morphological operations.
 The system then identifies and tracks the left and right lane lines, smoothing the results over time for stability.
 5.  **Center Path Calculation:** A central path is computed based on the final positions of the left and right lanes.
 6.  **Pure Pursuit Control:** The Pure Pursuit algorithm calculates the optimal steering angle to guide the vehicle along the generated center path.